 Margaret Murray was born on 17 October 1874, in St Andrews.
 Her parents were George Murray, the town’s postmaster and future provost, and Margaret Murray, née Younger.
 She had an older brother, John, an older sister, Agnes, and a younger sister, Jane.
 She attended Madras College in the town before being admitted to the university in 1893 with the help of two academic scholarships.
-One of these scholarships was the Taylour Thomson Bursary, founded in 1883 by former British diplomat Sir William Taylour Thomson when he bequeathed the university £30,000, equivalent to approximately £2.9m today.
+One of these scholarships was the Taylour Thomson Bursary, founded in 1883 by former British diplomat Sir William Taylour Thomson when he bequeathed the university £30,000, equivalent to approximately £2.9m in April 2023.
 The other scholarship was a Berry Scholarship, founded after David, the brother of controversial landowner and Australian parliamentarian Alexander Berry, bequeathed the university £100,000 on Alexander’s wishes after his death in 1873.

 Margaret studied at St Andrews for five years.
 She took classes in English Literature, Latin, Logic, Mathematics and Natural Philosophy; she studied the latter two subjects at honours level.
-In her first, second and third years, Margaret won the Carstairs prize in mathematics for academic excellence.
+In her first, second and third years, Margaret won the Carstairs Prize in mathematics for academic excellence.
 This award was established by St Andrews graduate and surgeon John Carstairs, who was also a cousin of Sir John Leslie, the Scottish mathematician and physicist who first created artificial ice in 1810.
 Margaret graduated from the university in 1898 with a First Class Honours Degree in Mathematics and Natural Philosophy, the first female student to do so.

 Teaching in England

-After her graduation, Margaret moved to Southwold, Suffolk, where in 1899 she took up a teaching post at Saint Felix School.
+After her graduation, Margaret moved to Southwold, Suffolk, where in 1899, she took up a teaching post at Saint Felix School.
 The school had been founded only two years earlier by Margaret Isabella Gardiner, a former science teacher at St Leonard’s school in St Andrews.
 In 1900, she was appointed as a student teacher at Cheltenham Ladies’ College, and in 1901 she accepted a permanent position there after passing the Cambridge Teachers Training Certificate with a 1st class in both practical and theoretical work.
-To assist Margaret with paying tuition fees for the certificate, the Principle of Cheltenham Ladies College at the time, Dorothea Beale, arranged for the cost to be taken directly from her salary rather than Margaret paying it upfront.
+To assist Margaret with paying tuition fees for the certificate, the principal of Cheltenham Ladies College at the time, Dorothea Beale, arranged for the cost to be taken directly from her salary rather than Margaret paying it upfront.